Danply/HTI-Storage-Server/README.md

    - this should import the pre built database, to the database you just created.

 6. Extract the "file-hosting Website.rar" file to this directory "C:\xampp\htdocs"
-7. Enter the website with this link "http://localhost/file-hosting"
+7. Enter the website with this [Link](http://localhost/file-hosting)

 the website should be ready to use at this moment.